 I’m back on the Heffy Doodle blog today with another card in my CAS series.
-Today’s cards feature the Ocean’s of Love set and I’m building a unique scene with the help of a few other Heffy Doodle products.
+Today’s cards feature the Ocean’s of Love set and I’m building a unique Through the porthole birthday card scene with the help of a few other Heffy Doodle products.
 There are two versions of this card with varying degrees of layers.

 The first step was to stamp out the scene.
 I envisaged looking through a porthole and seeing am underwater scene with a shark and some rays.
 I used the Circle Masquerade Stencil to mask off the basic porthole shape, lightly pencilling in the circle and stamping out the shark and ray from the Oceans of Love stamp set.
 I used some alcohol blending cardstock and some marker friendly ink.